nextsnake/nextcore/docs/gateway.rst

 .. hint::
    The finished example can be found `here <https://github.com/nextsnake/nextcore/blob/master/examples/gateway/ping_pong.py>`__
 .. note::
-   We will use await at the top level here as its easier to explain.
-For your own code, please use a async function.
+   We will use await at the top level here as it's easier to explain.
+For your own code, please use an async function.

-   If you want a example of how it can be done in a async function, see the full example.
+   If you want a example of how it can be done in an async function, see the full example.

 Setting up
 ^^^^^^^^^^